Frequently Asked Questions

 If you are a student from other postsecondary institutions or Seneca programs, you may be able to transfer your credits to your new program.
-For information on eligibility, visit the Degree and Credit Transfer web page.
+For information on eligibility, visit the Transfer Credit web page.

 Generally, there are no prerequisites for the general education electives, however, COM101/ COM111 could be corequisite.
 There are no prerequisites for lower-level liberal studies electives, however, for upper-level liberal studies, the prerequisite is one lower-level liberal studies or English or critical thinking course.
 For more information, please visit the General Education Courses or Liberal Studies Courses web pages.

 If you are enrolled in a full-time day program, you should take your courses during the day.
 If you are interested in taking a course through part-time studies, there may be additional costs.
 Please check with the School of English & Liberal Studies and/or the Office of the Registrar.
 Permission to take courses part-time through the Faculty of Continuing Education at no extra cost will only be granted in exceptional circumstances and not before the first week of classes.
 Please check with your student adviser that the course(s) you choose will be eligible for credit.

 If you have finished COM101/ COM111 — Communicating Across Contexts and any required first-term courses, you are ready to take General Education courses.

 - Use your online Student Centre to add and drop English & Liberal Studies courses.

 - Before your registration window opens in Student Centre, go to the General Education or Liberal Studies tab to preview the courses being offered next term and create a tentative schedule.